-Tortilla de patatas or tortilla española is one of the most well-known Spanish foods.
+Tortilla española or tortilla de patatas is one of the most well-known Spanish foods.
 It refers to a Spanish omelette traditionally made with eggs, potatoes, and olive oil.

-Tortilla de patatas are often served as tapas and can be made with onions, though the addition of onions is often met with controversy.
+Tortilla española is often served as tapas or as a side dish.
+It can be made with onions, though the addition of onions is often met with controversy.
 Sincebollistas (without-onionists) believe that onions have no place in an authentic Spanish tortilla.

 3. Patatas Bravas

-Patatas bravas or papas bravas is a popular type of Spanish tapa made with white potatoes cut into irregular chunks or cubes.
+Patatas bravas or papas bravas is a popular Spanish tapa or side dish made with white potatoes cut into irregular chunks or cubes.
 They’re deep-fried in olive oil and served with salsa brava and mayonnaise or aioli.
 Salsa brava refers to a mildly spicy Spanish tomato sauce made with paprika.

 Calcots are typically grilled over an open fire and wrapped in newspaper to keep them tender.
 They’re served on warm terra cotta tiles and eaten with a salvitxada sauce made with almond, tomato, garlic, pepper, vinegar, and olive oil.

-The version of calcots I had below were deep-fried in batter, presumably after being grilled, and served with a mildly spicy salsa brava.
+The calcots I had below were deep-fried in batter, presumably after being grilled, and served with a mildly spicy salsa brava.